Lower Gastrointestinal (GI) Bleeding

 Diagnostic tests

-5. Capsule endoscopy: This test involves ingestion of a capsule with a camera and a light.
-It transmits images to a recorder worn on your belt.
+- Capsule endoscopy: A pill-sized camera that takes pictures in the body.
+The camera transmits images to a recorder on your belt.
 After the test, the capsule will pass out into a bowel movement.
-However, most people never see it come out.

 Treatment

 Your doctor will do an upper endoscopy, colonoscopy, or both tests.
-If you have severe bleeding, you may need angiography, an urgent procedure done under a CT scan done by a doctor called a radiologist.
-Cleaning out of the intestines is not required to perform angiography.
+If you have severe bleeding, you may need angiography, a procedure done under a CT scan done by a doctor called a radiologist.

-In severe cases, where bleeding is uncontrolled by other means, surgery may remove the part of the intestine.
+If severe, surgery may be done to remove a part of the intestine.
 Surgery can be lifesaving.

 Important Points

-Treatment includes colonoscopy, angiography, embolization, and rarely surgery.
+Treatment may include simple testing, colonoscopy, angiography, embolization, and rarely surgery.

 Author(s) and Publication Date(s)